$ cd fundamentals-of-devops

 Get your hands dirty

-It’s normal not to get your commits and commit messages quite right initially: often, you don’t know how to break something up into smaller, atomic parts until after you’ve done the whole thing.
+It’s normal for your initial commits and commit messages to be messy.
+Often, you don’t know how to break something up into smaller, atomic parts until after you’ve done the whole thing.
 That’s OK!
-Learn to use the following Git tools to update your commit history and clean things up before sharing them with your team:
+Learn how to go back and tidy up by amending commits, squashing commits, and rebasing (see rewriting history in Git). |

 Every page in this book has been checked over by an editor.
 Why?
 Because even if you’re the smartest, most capable, most experienced writer, you can’t proofread your own work.
 You’re too close to the concepts, and you’ve rolled the words around your head for so long you can’t put yourself in the shoes of someone who is hearing them for the first time.
 Writing code is no different.
 In fact, if it’s impossible to write prose without independent scrutiny, surely it’s also impossible to write code in isolation; code has to be correct to the minutest detail, plus it includes prose for humans as well!